 Babies can have a small milk feed both before and during the session.
-Many parents sit on the steps during a newborn flotation and 3-6 months class to give their baby a small feed.
+Many parents sit on the steps during a baby swimming class to give their baby a small feed.

 Children should not swim on a full stomach, not because of cramp (there is no connection) but because they may swallow water and be sick in the pool!
 Please do not feed your child any solids an hour and a half before swimming.

 What happens if I miss a class?

 We understand that life with children means sometimes things don’t go to plan!
 Through holidays, family days and sickness, we know that – from time to time – classes may be missed.
 At Calmababy, we want you to have all of the classes you book in a term, and because of this, we are flexible in our approach to replacing missed sessions.

 Due to the volume of families that swim with us every week, administering replacement sessions is a huge task.
 To help the process run as smoothly as possible, and to ensure we have the maximum amount of spaces available, we have a few simple guidelines.
 Please see our Booking Terms & Conditions for details.